-A surge of rush, of anxiety, a tide in your inner world prompts you to take actions in the external world.
+A surge of rush, of anxiety, a tide in your inner world prompts you to take action in the external world.

 Buddha ignored his question and kept moving.
-After a while, he sat down in the lotus posture under a banyan tree and spoke, “I’m thirsty, can you get me water from the river?”
+After a while, he sat down in the lotus posture under a banyan tree and spoke, “I’m thirsty.
+Can you get me some water from the river?”